kubernetes-sigs/kueue/site/content/en/docs/concepts/preemption.md

 ## Fair Sharing

+Fair sharing introduces the concepts of ClusterQueue share values and preemption strategies.
+These work together with the preemption policies set in `withinClusterQueue` and `reclaimWithinCohort` to determine if pending workloads can preempt running workloads.

 {{< feature-state state="stable" for_version="v0.7" >}}

 To enable fair sharing, [use a Kueue Configuration](/docs/installation#install-a-custom-configured-release-version) similar to the following: